AllenNeuralDynamics/ficus/README.md

            scope_identifiers={"hostname": "w10dtgawk"},
            mode="galen")
 ```
 The above request pulls down a config for the `open_ephys` software on a computer with hostname: `w10dtgawk`.
-The config has a specific name called `galen.yml`.
+It also pulls overrides relevant to the `galen` mode.
 To construct this config, the following merges are applied.
 * Within `hostname/w10dtgawk/open_ephys`, we start with `galen.yml` as our current config.
 * Within `hostname/w10dtgawk/open_ephys`, we fetch `default.yml`.
 Our current config overrides this `default.yml`.